ultraio/docs-blockchain/docs/tutorials/docker/getting-started.md

 ## Obtaining the Docker image

-Pull the docker image down from quay.io:
+After you have installed Docker on your machine, you should be able to pull the Docker image down from quay.io:

 ```sh
 docker pull quay.io/ultra.io/3rdparty-devtools:latest